The Role of the Strickland Expert

 Rates for appearances in court depend on the complexity of the case, the type of legal issues involved, whether the case is in state or federal court, and the physical location of the courthouse.
 Typical rates run from $250 to $350 per hour for preparation and $250 to $450 per hour for time spent in court, with minimum daily fees for court appearances.

-For more information on having Mr. Spolin serve as an expert witness in a legal matter you are handling, please contact our office at (310) 424-5816.
+For more information on finding an expert witness in a legal matter you are handling, visit SPCRC's Recommended California Lawyers.